Melani García

-Melani García Gaspar (born 10 June 2007) is a Spanish singer.
+Melani García Gaspar (born 10 June 2007) is a Spanish soprano singer and songwriter.
 She won La Voz Kids in 2018 and represented Spain at Junior Eurovision Song Contest 2019 held on 24 November in Gliwice, Poland with the song "Marte", placing third.

 Career

 La Voz Kids

 In May 2018, Melani won the fourth season of La Voz Kids in her country.